Terms and Conditions

-Information Management & Securities, LLC dba Paper Free Office Solutions
+Information Management & Securities, LLC dba IMS Shredding

 STANDARD TERMS AND CONDITIONS

-Information Management & Securities, LLC (d.b.a.
-Paper Free Office Solutions) (Company) (facility located at 4720 East Liberty Street, Mexico, Missouri 65265) hereby agrees to provide the services described in these standard terms and conditions and in the schedules and attachments hereto (all together, this “Agreement”) as ______ (Client) requests, subject to all terms and conditions herein, including those incorporated as schedules and attachments hereto, from and after this date hereof ____________________ (Effective Date).
+Information Management & Securities, LLC (dba IMS Shredding) (Company) (facility located at 4720 East Liberty Street, Mexico, Missouri 65265) hereby agrees to provide the services described in these standard terms and conditions and in the schedules and attachments hereto (all together, this “Agreement”) as Customer Company (Client) requests, subject to all terms and conditions herein, including those incorporated as schedules and attachments hereto, from and after this date hereof ____________________ (Effective Date).
 Unless modified by specific provisions set forth in a Service Schedule signed by both parties, the following terms and conditions shall apply to this Agreement.

 ARTICLE 1 — GENERAL TERMS AND CONDITIONS

 1.3 TERM – Unless sooner terminated as provided herein, the term of this Agreement shall commence on the Effective Date and continue until an Authorized Representative gives Company reasonable (not less than 60 days) advance written notice of a termination date.
-In the case of any items being stored for Client, an address for delivery of any Client materials accepted for storage by the Company (“Stored Material”) shall be provided.
-In the event Company continues to store any of Client’s Stored Materials after termination, the terms of this Agreement shall continue to apply until all of Client’s Stored Materials have been removed from Company’s facilities or destroyed.
-Upon termination, any services performed including. but not limited to, retrieval, permanent withdrawal, delivery or destruction of the Stored Materials shall be paid by Client as set forth in the Service Schedule and shall be paid by certified check prior to or concurrently with the performance of such services.
+In the event that Company continues to store any of Client’s documents and other paper products owned by Client that are collected and temporarily stored which are eligible for paper shredding (“Shred Materials”) after termination, the terms of this Agreement shall continue to apply until all of Client’s Shred Materials have been removed from Company’s facilities.
+Upon termination, any services performed including, but not limited to, retrieval, delivery, or destruction of the Shred Materials shall be paid by Client as set forth in the Service Schedule and shall be paid by certified check prior to or concurrently with the performance of such services.

 1.4.1 The occurrence of any one or more of the following events by Client shall constitute a default (“Event of Default”):